Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 4 - Reporting & Business Intelligence/20a-work-with-graphql.md

 3. Load sample data using the **Sample data** option
 4. Confirm the database appears with populated tables

-# Expanded Exercise 2: Deep Dive into SQL Data Exploration
+# Exercise 2: Deep Dive into SQL Data Exploration

 ## Objective
 This expanded exercise will provide a more comprehensive exploration of the SQL database in Microsoft Fabric, including advanced query techniques and data analysis that will later inform our GraphQL API design.

-## Task 1: Initial Data Exploration
+## Task 2.1: Initial Data Exploration

-### 1.1 Explore Database Schema
+### 2.1.1 Explore Database Schema
 1. In your AdventureWorksLT database, navigate to the **Tables** section
 2. Examine the available tables:
    - SalesLT.Product (ProductID, Name, ProductNumber, Color, etc.)